grking8/homepage/_posts/2018-05-05-jekyll-continuous-deployment-with-github-circleci-kubernetes-and-google-cloud-platform-part-2.md

 7. [Create a Google Cloud service account](https://cloud.google.com/docs/authentication/getting-started) ("Creating a service account")

-8. Encode the contents of the JSON file downloaded in 7.

-`cat path/to/json | base64 | tr -d '\n'`
+8. Encode the contents of the JSON file downloaded in 7. `cat path/to/json | base64 | tr -d "\n"`

 9. In CircleCI, **_Settings->Projects_**.
 Find the repository of your Jekyll website and click on the wheel icon in the top right hand corner.
 On the left hand side, **_Build Settings->Environment Variables_**,